v0lta/PyTorch-Wavelet-Toolbox/README.rst

 **Testing**

 The ``tests`` folder contains multiple tests to allow independent verification of this toolbox.
+The GitHub workflow executes a subset of all tests for efficiency reasons.
-After cloning the repository, and moving into the main directory, and installing ``nox`` with ``pip install nox`` run:
+After cloning the repository, moving into the main directory, and installing ``nox`` with ``pip install nox`` run:

 .. code-block:: sh

   $ nox --session test

+To run all existing tests.

 Citation
 """"""""